Rescale Customer Agreement

 10.8 “Licensed Application Software” means the computer programs which ISVs have licensed to Enterprise User or Rescale Customer (directly or indirectly) to allow Rescale Customer to run Jobs on the Rescale Platform.
 Licensed Application Software includes software uploaded onto the Rescale Platform by Enterprise User or any of the Rescale Customers, as well as commercial off-the-shelf and open-source software provided by ISVs and/or Rescale and installed on the Rescale Platform.

 10.9 “Deposit” means an advance nonrefundable payment to Rescale from Enterprise User (the amount and duration of which is specified in a written “Order Form” signed by both parties) against which usage of the Rescale Platform by Rescale Customers is applied at specified core-hour or other Rescale Pricing rates.
 Upon expiration or depletion of a Deposit, Enterprise User will be charged for future usage at specified “pay per go” (“PPG”) rates.
 Unused portions of an expired Deposit will be forfeited.
-Fees for support and other Professional Services will not be applied against Deposits.
+Fees for support and other Professional Services (and for usage of Licensed Application Software) will not be applied against Deposits.

 10.10 “Rescale Pricing” means the core-hour or other rates (specified or referenced herein or in a separate written agreement, such as an Order Form, signed by both parties) which Rescale charges to Enterprise User for usage of the Rescale Platform by Rescale Customers.
 Rescale Pricing includes “Infrastructure Rates” (based on rates charged by CSP Infrastructure providers for usage of their hardware and related infrastructure), “Platform Rates” (rates charged by Rescale for usage of the Rescale Platform) and “Other Infrastructure Fees” (e.g., for data storage and transfer, as well as use, configuration and integration of license servers and other miscellaneous components and services).